camptocamp/tilecloud-chain/README.rst

 2. Windows fixes.

-3. Use console revrite (\r) to log generated tiles coordinates.
+3. Use console rewrite (\r) to log generated tiles coordinates.

 4. Now if no layers is specified in ``generation:default_layers`` we generate all layers by default.

 5. Now bbox to be floats.

-6. New ``--get-bbox`` option to get the bboy of a tile.
+6. New ``--get-bbox`` option to get the bbox of a tile.

 7. Add coveralls support (https://coveralls.io/r/sbrunner/tilecloud-chain).